-Under normal conditions, total direct and indirect water demands are projected to increase to 494,795 AF by the year 2045 or about 3% between 2025 and 2045.
-This demand projection comes from MWDOCs Demand Forecast TM update done in 2021, that considered such factors as current and future demographics, future conservation measures, and ground & surface water needs.
-Section 4.3.1 offers a description of the methodology used to calculated MWDOCs demand projections.
+Under normal conditions, total direct and indirect water demands are projected to increase to 501,394 AF by the year 2045, an increase of about 3% between 2025 and 2045 (Table 4-4).
+This demand projection comes from MWDOC's Demand Forecast TM update done in 2021, that considered such factors as current and future demographics, future conservation measures, and ground & surface water needs.
+Section 4.3.1 offers a description of the methodology used to calculated MWDOC's demand projections.